-١ being the owner of the land known as
+Ι being the owner of the land known as

 situated at

-Give permission forNCMD No of
+Giv ve permission forNCMD No of

 Ad dressto metal detect on my property,

-fro from (date) until (date) Note: Permission may be withdrawn at any time.
+frc om (date) until (date) Note: Permission may be withdrawn at any time.

 Pro ovided that:

 1. The Detectorist(s) shall hold a current NCMD membership card showing their details and the details of their £10,000,000 Public Liability Insurance cover.

 2. The detectorist(s) shall always observe and adhere to the Code of Conduct as set out by the NCMD.

 3. The detectorist(s) shall strictly observe and adhere to any guidelines or special conditions and area boundaries which may be set out by the owner / occupier below, these may vary from time to time.

-Ownership and reporting of finds:
+Ov nership and reporting of finds:

 1. All found Portable Antiquities and any Treasure items fall under the Treasure Trove system and are subject to claim by the Crown.

-2. Findspots must be reported as accurately as possible.

-3. The Finder may keep all finds disclaimed by the Crown.
+2. 3.
+Findspots must be reported as accurately as possible.
+The Finder may keep all finds disclaimed by the Crown.

-If Claimed by the Crown,
+If C Claimed by the Crown, % of any ex-gratia payment will be paid to the landowner.

-Special conditions and boundaries,
+• ecial conditions and boundaries,

-SignedPhone NoPhone No

-SignedPhone NoPhone No

-Sig gnedPhone NoPhone No
+Si gnedphone Nophone Nophone No

+Si gnedphone Nophone No

+Sia nedphone Nophone No